Help protect kids online: 4 things you can do

 A child might accidentally infect your computer with spyware or other unwanted software.
 Some popular sites for kids might try to download programs without permission.
 To avoid this, monitor where your kids go online.
 For more information, see Step 3.

 Use antivirus and antispyware software like Microsoft Security Essentials.
-Microsoft Security Essentials helps you detect, disable, or remove viruses, spyware and other unwanted software.
-You can download it for free for Windows 7 and Windows Vista.
+Microsoft Security Essentials helps you detect, disable, or remove viruses, spyware and other potentially unwanted software.
+You can download it for free for Windows 7, Windows Vista, and Windows XP.
 For more information, see Help Protect your PC with Microsoft Security Essentials.
-If you run Windows 8 or Windows RT, you don’t need Microsoft Security Essentials.

 Adjust web browser security settings.
 You can help protect your child through your web browser.
 Internet Explorer helps you control your security and privacy preferences by allowing you to assign security levels to websites.